jbkrause/JupyterHubDocker/README.md

     sudo docker pull elasticsearch

 Then run elasticsearch and link the jupyterhub container in the same docker network

     sudo docker network create jupyterhubnet
-    sudo docker run -d --restart always -p 9200:9200 -p 9300:9300 --name elastic --net jupyterhubnet elasticsearch sudo docker run -d --restart always -p 8005:8000 -v `pwd`/persistent/:/persistent --net jupyterhubnet jankrause/jupyterhub runjupyterhub_with_share.bash
+    sudo docker run -d --restart always -p 9200:9200 -p 9300:9300 --name elastic --net jupyterhubnet elasticsearch sudo docker run -d --restart always -p 80:80 -p 443:8000 -p 222:22 -v /opt/JupyterHubDocker/persistent/:/persistent --net jupyterhubnet jankrause/jupyterhub bash runjupyterhub.bash

-With that configuration, the ElasticSearch service will be reachable form JupyterHub using the 'elastic' host name on pourt 9200 (default).
+With that configuration, the ElasticSearch service will be reachable form JupyterHub using the 'elastic' host name on port 9200 (default).
 From a Python notebook, it can be accessed the following way :

     from elasticsearch import Elasticsearch
     es = Elasticsearch('http://elastic:9200')